Klappson/zope-docker/README.md

 ATM if you want to rollout a zope-project you have to setup the python-env, install products, create a database, prepare the database load the Data.FS and so on.
 If you are reading this, you might know what I'm talking about at this point

 This docker will create a zope-installation where this whole spiel is already done for you!
-Your zope-project will only be a dir consisting of a zoperepo-dir, which contains a zodbsync-dump and a config-dir, which will contain various config files.
+Your zope-project will only be a dir consisting of a zoperepo-dir, which contains a ZODBsync dump and a config-dir, which will contain various config files.
 (More dirs/files may be added in the future, but the spirit will be kept)

 ---